 We maintain stock ownership guidelines that are intended to align the economic interests of our executive officers with those of our stockholders.
-For purposes of the guidelines, the value of an executive's stock ownership includes all shares of the Company's common stock owned by the executive outright; shares owned jointly with or separately by the individual's spouse and/or children; shares held in trusts, brokerage accounts, deferred accounts, employee benefit or savings plans or any other personal account for which beneficial ownership would be attributed; unvested restricted stock and restricted stock units; and unexercised stock options which have vested (in an amount equal to the difference between the option price and the current share price).
-These guidelines were established in November 2019 and set the following target levels:
+For purposes of the guidelines, the value of an executive's stock ownership includes all shares of the Company's common stock owned by the executive outright; shares owned jointly with or separately by the individual's spouse and/or children; shares held in trusts, brokerage accounts, deferred accounts, employee benefit or savings plans or any other personal account for which beneficial ownership would be attributed; unvested restricted stock and restricted stock units.
+In 2021, we amended our guidelines to remove the value of vested and unexercised stock options from holdings that count towards the minimum stock ownership requirement.
+These guidelines were originally established in November 2019 and set the following target levels:

 Title Stock Ownership Multiple

 Chief Executive Officer 6 times base salary

 Chief Financial Officer and Segment Leaders 3 times base salary

-Other executive officers 2 times base salary
+Other Executive Officers 2 times base salary

-Each of our executives must attain the minimum stock ownership level within 5 years from the later of the adoption of the guidelines and the commencement date of employment and, until the minimum stock ownership is met, an executive officer is generally prohibited from selling shares of Company stock if they would not meet the applicable stock ownership guideline after the sale, with the exception of sales to pay the exercise price of stock options, or to cover taxes at the time of vesting.
-As of December 31, 2020, each of Messrs.
-Stubblefield, Szlosek, Vanderhaegen, Brophy and Wondrasch have met their ownership requirements.
+Each of our executive officers must attain the minimum stock ownership level within 5 years from the later of the adoption of the guidelines and the commencement date of employment and, until the minimum stock ownership is met, an executive officer is generally prohibited from selling shares of Company stock if they would not meet the applicable stock ownership guideline after the sale, with the exception of sales to pay the exercise price of stock options, or to cover taxes at the time of vesting.
+As of December 31, 2021, each of Messrs.
+Stubblefield, Szlosek, Vanderhaegen and Brophy have met their ownership requirements.